zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

 And this is where the data science begins.

 ### Generating accurate conditional probabilities
 In part two of the course, we will learn that what prediction algorithms aim to do is to estimate these conditional probabilities using data.
-We will cover a sequence of machine learning models that generate these predictions: Naive Bayes, Linear/Logistic Regression, Random Forest, and Gradient Boosting.
+We will cover a sequence of machine learning models that generate these predictions: Naive Bayes, Linear/Logistic Regression, Decision Trees, Random Forest, and Gradient Boosting.

 In the process we will discuss where each algorithm comes up short in our goal of estimating accurate (or [calibrated](https://projects.fivethirtyeight.com/checking-our-work/)) probabilities and how the subsequent algorithm overcomes that limitation.